slunkad/Data-Visualization-in-Plotly/Covid Data Analysis using Plotly & Matplotlib/README.md

 In this project, I have analyzed the covid 19 dataset.
 The key findings have been visualized using Plotly and Matplotlib libraries

-Checkout the uploaded images to see the graphs
+Checkout the uploaded pdf or images to see the graphs